 Like we said, there’s not really any way you can choose your student loan servicer right out of the gate.
 But there’s a caveat to that statement.

 If you consolidate your federal student loans into a Direct Consolidation loan, you actually do get to pick which servicer you want.
-And in that case, you can choose some other loan servicer than Great Lakes.
+And in that case, you can choose some other loan servicer than Great Lakes to manage your consolidated loans.

 Before you celebrate though, there’s yet another caveat to that statement.
-If you are going for PSLF and submit the PSLF ECF form, you’ll automatically be transferred over to FedLoan servicing, since that’s the servicer tasked to handle these cases.
+Your loans automatically transfer to FedLoan servicing after you submit the PSLF ECF form.
+It’s the only servicer that handles these cases (for now at least).
 While PSLF can definitely be worth it if you qualify, FedLoan itself gets some of the worst reviews of all the loan servicers — just something to keep in mind.

 Warning: proceed with extreme caution with this strategy.
 If you refinance student loans with a private student loan company, you lose out on all the rights and protections that come along with your federal loans.